 “I earned a degree in journalism from Texas A&M University, where I made life-long friends and fell in love with Aggie football.
 I developed my multi-tasking skills by working 40-hour weeks at part-time jobs while still graduating on time.” – Susan Fennema

-Susan will tell you that her first three jobs taught her a love for all things Apple, along with how to produce mail order catalogs (from product development through design, printing and mailing).
-At those first jobs (Patriot Group, Dixie USA, and Great American Business Products), she learned how to creatively solve problems and improve processes.
-She also worked hard to hone a variety of skills, including managing people and projects.
+Susan will tell you that her first three jobs taught her a love for all things Apple, along with how to produce mail-order catalogs (from product development through design, printing, and mailing).
+At those first jobs (Patriot Group, Dixie USA, and Great American Business Products), she learned how to solve problems and improve processes creatively.
+She also worked hard to hone various skills, including managing people and projects.
 Do you see the pattern, yet?

 Advertising Agencies Experience

 After getting married and deciding that the taxes and housing market were much more attractive back home, she and her husband moved to McKinney, TX.
 They were ready to trade in all that snow for a pool and some summer heat.
-They have 2 cats and a dog and brought their love of Blackhawks hockey to Texas with them.
+They have a dog, Shelby, and brought their love of Blackhawks hockey to Texas with them.

 Software Development Project Management

 Back in Texas, Susan was able to enjoy working from home as the Dean of Success at a FileMaker software development consultancy.
 Along with project management, she created and implemented operational, project and sales processes for these businesses.
 Here, she developed her appreciation for Basecamp as a project management tool.
-She developed many processes around it so it worked perfectly for the businesses.
-Being a virtual company, she embraced the opportunity to work in a 100% paperless environment.
+She developed many processes around it, so it worked perfectly for businesses.
+Being a virtual company, she embraced the opportunity to work in a 100% paperless environment and from anywhere.
 So, the foundations of Beyond the Chaos really began solidifying more than ever.

-If you have any chaos eradication needs, contact Susan Fennema to schedule a no-obligation consultation.
+If you’re ready to eradicate chaos, contact Susan Fennema to schedule a no-obligation consultation.